valor-software/ngx-bootstrap/docs/spec/carousel/carousel.examples.basic.use-case.md

 Main success scenario:
 ----------------------
-1. User opens Carousel demo page
+1. User open Carousel demo page
 2. User clicks on Basic sub-menu
-3. User sees carousel component with 3 slides and 2 arrows: left, right
+3. User see carousel component with 3 slides and 2 arrows: left, right
-4. When user clicks on left arrow - previous slide is shown
+4. When the user clicks on the left arrow - the previous slide has shown
-5. When user clicks on right arrow - next slide is shown
+5. When the user clicks on the right arrow - next slide has shown
-6. When user doed nothing more than 5 sec - next slide automatically is shown
+6. When the user does nothing more than 5 sec - next slide automatically has shown

 Variations:
 -----------